hanhanwu/Hanhan_Break_the_Limits/Ideas_Spark/Ideas_Notes.md

     * Based on individual clients' choices, trends, products relevance to provide business insights to business clients, in order to help them explore potential business opportunities.

 ## One Government System
-* Design and implement a system that CRA, Canada.ca, health care in each province, banks can talk to each other, so that when a person's immigration status changed, all the organizations will update the status.
+* Design and implement a system that CRA, Canada.ca, ICBC, health care in each province, banks, etc. can talk to each other, so that when a person's immigration status changed, all the organizations will update the status.
+* And when there is a new organization got added, the default cross organization communication will be added automatically.

 ## DS Collaboration Hunting Platform
 * This is a platform just for people who are working on DS.
 People who come up with solutions and people who are look for solutions can find the opportunities of collaboration.